 “I’ve taken him to a few shows, and he’s done real well at them,” the man told me.
 “He means everything to me.
 I haven’t got anybody else.
 Only — I hate to say it — it’s almost worse the fonder you get of them.
 It makes it harder when something does happen to them.”

 Then he suddenly smiled and said, “Only maybe this time, I’d get 2.
 That would be a good idea, don’t you think?”

 Our Love of Cats

 We burst into spontaneous accounts about our cats.
 Sometimes there’s even an actual cat there.

-They are “exchanging anecdotes, exhibiting snapshots, swapping old wives’ tales and sound advice….
-We share each other’s sadness when the story ends ‘but he died’; and we share each other’s happiness when it ends with ‘even at that age, she’s perfectly healthy, lively as a kitten….’”
+They are “exchanging anecdotes, exhibiting snapshots, swapping old wives’ tales and sound advice,” she says.
+“We share each other’s sadness when the story ends ‘but he died’; and we share each other’s happiness when it ends with ‘even at that age, she’s perfectly healthy, lively as a kitten.’”

-“I love belonging to a subculture of cat owners,” enthused Nancy Davidson in The Secrets of Lost Cats.
-That’s right, cat people: We’re a subculture.
+“I love belonging to a subculture of cat owners,” says Nancy Davidson in her book The Secrets of Lost Cats.

-There are people who follow the Renaissance Fair circuit, much as “Deadheads” used to follow the Grateful Dead around on tours.
+- There are people who follow the Renaissance Fair circuit, much as “Deadheads” used to follow the Grateful Dead around on tours.

-Still others make a point of traveling up to Providence, Rhode Island, to participate in the festival honoring horror writer H.P.
+- Still others make a point of traveling up to Providence, Rhode Island, to participate in the festival honoring horror writer H.P.
 Lovecraft.
-(Lovecraft, by the way, wasn’t big on people, but he was drawn to felines, whom he viewed as “cryptic, and close to strange things which men cannot see.”)
+(Lovecraft, by the way, wasn’t big on people, but he was drawn to cats, whom he viewed as “cryptic, and close to strange things which men cannot see.”)

 It’s only human to gravitate toward someone who speaks the same language.

-“They get what I mean when I talk about poop problems or how giggly I get when they [cats] do something silly — especially the rescue cat people.”
+“They get what I mean when I talk about poop problems or how giggly I get when they [cats] do something silly — especially the rescue cat people,” Graham says.

 A Sense of Community

-Periodically, somebody does a study of cat people versus dog people.
-The former are seen as being more introverted types who stay inside a lot and don’t necessarily own their own homes.
+Cat lovers are seen as being more introverted types who stay inside a lot and don’t necessarily own their own homes.
 (Don’t ask me how they came up with those findings.)

-“It makes sense that a dog person is going to be more lively,” Professor Denise Guastello, the author of one such study, said back in 2014, “because they’re going to want to be outside, talking to people, bringing their dog.
+“It makes sense that a dog person is going to be more lively,” Professor Denise Guastello, the author of one such study, said in 2014, “because they’re going to want to be outside, talking to people, bringing their dog.
 Whereas, if you’re more introverted, and sensitive, maybe you’re more at home, and your cat doesn’t need to go outside for a walk.”

 One generalization, an “if” and a “maybe” don’t exactly make for a compelling argument.

-“Then, of course, there are the TNR [Trap-Neuter-Release] volunteers and their supporters getting feral cats fixed and vetted … and finding homes for those who show a willingness to be rehabilitated.”
+“Then, of course, there are the TNR volunteers and their supporters getting feral cats fixed and vetted … and finding homes for those who show a willingness to be rehabilitated.”

 Here’s a cute look at life as a cat lover:

-But it goes even further than that, as the many cat groups on Facebook show.
+But it goes even further than that, as the many cat groups on Facebook show:

 - They share posts about missing cats, even if the cats are in other countries (you never know who might see the posts).

 Cat lovers are always coming up to me at book signings, but not necessarily to buy books.
-Often, they just want to share stories about their cats to someone who speaks the same language, who has shared their experiences.
+Often, they just want to share stories about their cats with someone who speaks the same language, who has shared their experiences.